 - The description of actions taken by the reviewer

-4. For exempt research, the notice of acknowledgement generated by the reviewer in the eIRB system documents the specific category of exemption.
+4. For exempt research, the both the primary reviewer’s review form and the notice of acknowledgment generated by the reviewer in the eIRB system documents the specific category of exemption.

-6. Copies of all correspondence between the IRB and investigators, DSMB, and other entities involved in the research or institutional officials (as applicable).
+6. Copies of all correspondence between the IRB and investigators, DSMB, and other entities involved in the research or Organization officials (as applicable).

 7. A list of all IRB members, both primary members and alternates.
 The list shall identify the member’s name, earned degrees, member category (non-scientist, physician scientist, or other scientist), research experience, experience and expertise applicable to IRB deliberations, knowledge of or experience working with vulnerable populations, employment or other relationship with the Organization, affiliation status (whether the member or an immediate family member is affiliated with the Organization), and other members for whom the IRB member may alternate.

-8. Written JHM IRB policies and operations procedures.
+8. Written JHM IRB policies, guidances, Operations procedures, and forms.

 9. Statements of significant new findings required to be provided to research participants as required by regulations.